Top 5 AI Video Tools You Can't Miss in 2026

 What it is

 Runway has been the AI video pioneer since Gen-1.
-Gen-4.5 currently tops the Artificial Analysis video leaderboard with an Elo rating of 1,247 — beating both Sora 2 and Veo 3 in blind comparisons.
+Gen-4.5 holds the #1 spot on the Artificial Analysis video leaderboard (Elo 1,247) — beating Sora 2 and Veo 3 in blind human comparisons.
+The January 2026 Image-to-Video update and a new NVIDIA Rubin partnership further cement its position.

 Key features

-• Video length: Up to 10 seconds (extendable)
+- Video length: Up to 60 seconds in long-form mode

 What Runway does best

 Runway offers unmatched creative control.
 The Multi-Motion Brush lets you animate specific objects while keeping others static.
-Director Mode provides granular control over every aspect of generation.
-It's the tool filmmakers and VFX artists trust.
+Director Mode provides fine-grained control over every aspect of generation.
+Gen-4.5 excels at realistic physics — objects move with weight, momentum, and force.
+It's the tool filmmakers and VFX artists trust when every frame matters.

 Limitations